pivotal/docs-tap/install.hbs.md

     * Harbor has the form `server: "my-harbor.io"`.
     * Dockerhub has the form `server: "index.docker.io"`.
     * Google Cloud Registry has the form `server: "gcr.io"`.
 - `REPO-NAME` is where workload images are stored in the registry.
-If this key is being passed through shared section above and AWS ECR registry is being used, then ensure that the `SERVER-NAME/REPO-NAME/buildservice` and `SERVER-NAME/REPO-NAME/workloads` exist.
+If this key is passed through the shared section earlier and AWS ECR registry is used, you must ensure that the `SERVER-NAME/REPO-NAME/buildservice` and `SERVER-NAME/REPO-NAME/workloads` exist.
 AWS ECR expects the paths to be pre-created.
 Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
     * Harbor has the form `repository: "my-project/supply-chain"`.
     * Dockerhub has the form `repository: "my-dockerhub-user"`.